LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

 \subsection{Germany after the Second World War, 1949-1957}

-The Second World War set off the largest wave of forced migrations in European history, with tens of millions of people, both non-Germans and ethnic Germans, displaced or resettled across Central and Eastern Europe \citep{schulze2017commemoration}.
-The populations displaced by the war were highly heterogeneous, including refugees, displaced persons (DPs), forced laborers, and---forming the largest group of expellees after 1945 in both Europe as a whole and Germany---ethnic Germans.
-For those who settled in postwar Germany, integration posed significant political and societal challenges, shaped by regional disparities, economic hardship, and tensions with the local population \citep{chevalier2024forced}.
+The Second World War triggered the largest wave of forced migration in European history, with tens of millions of people displaced or resettled across Central and Eastern Europe \citep{schulze2017commemoration}.
+The affected populations were heterogeneous---refugees, displaced persons (DPs), forced laborers--- and---forming the largest group of expellees after 1945 in both Europe as a whole and Germany---ethnic Germans.
+For those who settled in postwar Germany, integration posed political and societal challenges shaped by regional disparities, economic hardship, and tensions with locals \citep{chevalier2024forced}.

-This subsection focuses on the early postwar period (1949--1957), when the Federal Republic of Germany institutionalized solidarity as part of nation-building.
-This period is analytically important because solidarity was no longer merely a moral gesture, but a tool of governance, embedded in legal frameworks like the \de{Lastenausgleich (LAG)}{Equalization of Burdens}, which redistributed resources between the war-damaged and the less affected to promote social cohesion and democratic legitimacy \citep{kittel2020stiefkinder}. \ak{Crucially, such measures applied specifically to \de{Volkszugehörige}{ethnic Germans}, excluding other migrant groups from the benefits provided by these laws.} However, since solidarity in this period was neither static nor uniform, shaped by diverse migrant groups, competing political ideologies, and contested notions of deservingness \citep{ther1996integration}, we draw on Thijssen's typology of solidarity \citep{thijssen2012mechanical} to guide our analysis.
-By distinguishing between identity-, need-, and contribution-based forms, this framework allows us to examine how solidarity was constructed and sustained amid institutional strain.
+This subsection examines the early postwar period (1949-1957), when the Federal Republic institutionalized solidarity as part of nation-building.
+This period is analytically important because solidarity became a tool of governance, embedded in laws like the \de{Lastenausgleich (LAG)}{Equalization of Burdens}, which redistributed resources between the war-damaged and the less affected to promote social cohesion and democratic legitimacy \citep{kittel2020stiefkinder}.
+These measures applied specifically to \de{Volkszugehörige}{ethnic Germans}, excluding other migrant groups.
+Since solidarity was neither static nor uniform, shaped by diverse migrant groups, competing ideologies, and contested notions of deservingness \citep{ther1996integration}, we employ Thijssen's typology of solidarity \citep{thijssen2012mechanical} to guide our analysis.
+By distinguishing identity-, need-, and contribution-based forms, we analyze how solidarity was constructed and sustained amid institutional strain.